Digital Vehicle Twin: Understanding Technology and Industry

 • Insurance adjusters, who want fast, verifiable evidence of condition without visiting the site.

-• Dealerships or auction houses, who need to show detailed, interactive views of a vehicle to remote buyers.
+• Dealerships or auction houses that need to show detailed, interactive views of a vehicle to remote buyers.

 Of course, AVT doesn’t try to be all things to all people.
 It won’t simulate engine behavior or connect to IoT diagnostics.
 It doesn’t support AR overlays or predictive maintenance forecasts.
 And that’s by design.
 While industrial platforms like Siemens MindSphere or Microsoft Azure Digital Twins focus on production processes and real-time telemetry, AVT’s value lies in its simplicity and focus: visual truth, captured fast, and accessible to all parties.